 The horror of the Newtown shooting, arriving on the heels of the mass shootings in Aurora, Columbine, Virginia Tech and Tucson, has appropriately reignited a national debate over gun violence.
 Sadly, this week even a bipartisan compromise to expand background checks to keep firearms out of the hands of criminals and the mentally ill, drafted by two conservative U.S. senators - Republican Pat Toomey of Pennsylvania and Democrat Joe Manchin of West Virginia - failed to pass the U.S. Senate, despite being supported by 90 percent of Americans and over 70 percent of NRA members.

-I have long held the view that we need a balanced approach to securing our energy future -a strategy that includes renewable sources such as wind, solar and biomass alongside traditional sources, like natural gas and coal.
-I believe renewable energy sources have and will continue to create thousands of new, good-paying jobs throughout Colorado and reverse the harmful effects of climate change in the process.
+I have long held the view that we need a balanced approach to securing our energy future — a strategy that includes renewable sources such as wind, solar and biomass alongside traditional sources, like natural gas and coal.
 With our innovative and entrepreneurial spirit, Colorado can be a model for the nation and lead the way toward energy independence.

 Nearly 8,500 Coloradans shared their stories with me about how the sequestration harms them and their families.
 From job losses to pay cuts to an inability to make tuition payments, these realities underline why these automatic budget cuts are neither the smartest nor the most strategic way to reduce the federal budget deficit.